 Singapore is one of the main hubs of South East Asia.
 Both times I’ve been to Indonesia and also for my future trip to Australia I happen to have a layover in Singapore.
 On the third flight that I had to do a stopover in Singapore I decided it would be a shame to fly there for the third time and not even see it.
-So I arranged my flights so as to have a 12-hour layover in Singapore, which would give me enough time to see the main highlights of the city.
-In this article I will take you to explore all of the best things to do and places to see in Singapore if you only 12 hours, or a long layover, and how to maximise your time there.
+So I arranged my flights so as to have a 12 hour layover in Singapore, which would give me enough time to see the main highlights of the city.
+In this article I will show you what to do in Singapore in one day, covering all of the best things to do and places to see in Singapore if you only have 12 hours, or a long layover, and how to maximise your time there.

 - 1 How to organise a long layover in Singapore

 - 2 Best things to do in Singapore in one day